 The Nominal Roll on this site differs in that it contains the names of every man who served at some point in time with the battalion.
 It includes the names of men who signed up in Canada and who were subsequently discharged before the battalion sailed and men who transferred into the battalion overseas as reinforcements or replacements.
 It is arranged alphabetically regardless of rank and includes a man’s Regimental Number.
 Officers were not assigned Regimental Numbers so there is no number beside their names, unless, the man started out as an enlisted man and received a promotion from the ranks.

 The 60th Battalion recruiters were originally assigned the Regimental Number sequence A57000 to A58999, but this was changed to 457001 through 458999.
 They used 457001 through 458650.
-There are 12 numbers in that range that I have been unable to account for.
-These may never have been used or the man was appointed an officer and the number was dropped or it was somehow voided.
-The search to identify these continues.
+There are seven numbers in that range that I have been unable to account for.
+These may never have been used or the man was appointed an officer and the number was dropped or, as with some cases the man was discharged from the 60th and attested to another battalion with a new number and the Library and Archives has all the information in a file under the new number or, it was somehow voided or never used.
+The search to put a name to these continues.

 Those unaccounted for numbers are: